Gardening: The best of the garden and what to do this week

 What to do in the garden this week

-:: In the greenhouse, prick out seedlings and space them in bigger trays when they are big enough to transplant.
+:: Sow radishes and thin them when they are big enough to handle.

 If you value what this story gives you, please consider supporting the Ham&High.
 Click the link in the orange box above for details.